Ketamine, a powerful anesthetic drug, is inspiring scientists and doctors to rethink how we treat depression.

 Initially developed to treat pain and approved by the FDA in 1970, the drug was first used by U.S. soldiers during the Vietnam War.

 Scientists didn’t discover the drug’s potential to treat depression for almost 30 years.
-Researchers began to publish reports in the year 2000.
+Researchers began to

 Since then, interest has only continued to grow.